Beniofh/CNN_SDM_and_RF_for_Fish_2024/README.md

   <summary> <b>stat_test.py</b> (<i>Click here to expand description</i>)</summary>
   <div style="margin-top:10px;">

-  - <u>Description:</u> For each metric (D-squared regression score function on the log-transformed data, the Spearman rank-order coefficient, and the R-squared regression score function on Log-transformed data), this script performs a Kruskal-Wallis test with Šidák p-value adjustments to check whether there were significant differences between the three abundance models presented in the article (CNN-SDM without transfer learning, CNN-SDM with transfer learning and RF).
-For the metrics with a p-value less than 0.05 in the Kruskal-Wallis test, the script then performs a Dunn's test to determine between which models these differences are significant (p-value < 0.05).
-The outputs of this script were used to create Tables 3 and S7 in the article.
+  - <u>Description:</u> For each metric (D-squared regression score function on the log-transformed data, the Spearman rank-order coefficient, and the R-squared regression score function on Log-transformed data), this script performs the statistical tests cited in the article (Test of Shapiro-Wilk, Welch's ANOVA, Dunn’s test, Pairwise permutation test) in order to see whether the differences in results between the SDM models are significant or not.
+  .
+The outputs of this script were used to create Table S6 in the article.

   - <u>Inputs:</u> The `metric.csv` file in `./outputs/abundances_results` produced by the script `metric.py`

   - <u>Outpus:</u> The results are printed in the terminal and saved in .csv files in `./outputs/abundances_results`.
-There is a file beginning with `stat_test_KW_` for each of the three metrics with the result of the Kruskal-Wallis test for the associated metric.
-There is a file beginning with `stat_test_Dunn_` for each metric with a p-value less than 0.05 in the previous Kruskal-Wallis test.
-These `stat_test_Dunn_` files contain the results of the Dunn's test test for the associated metric.
+These are the files that start with `stat_test_`.
   </div>
   </details>
 <br>